json-api/json-api/_profiles/drupal/resource-versioning/index.md

 **MUST** include the `resource_version` query parameter with the same version identifier that was requested.

-When a server processes a request with a `resource_version` query parameter and all resource object `self` links **SHOULD** contain a `resource_version` query parameter which identifies the specific revision represented by that resource object.
+When a server processes a request with a `resource_version` query parameter all resource object `self` links **SHOULD** contain a `resource_version` query parameter which identifies the specific revision represented by that resource object.